 When clients re-experience (and are then able to release) the negative emotions they have been repressing, they are in a place where they can experience positive feelings.
 It becomes easier to feel comfortable with feeling calm, peaceful and loving in the present.
 From this place, clients can practice forgiveness of themselves and others.

-Benefits of Experiential Therapy
+Benefits of Experiential Therapy in Addiction Treatment

 There are a number of benefits for both the client and the therapist when including this type of therapy in the drug and alcohol treatment plan.